moneyhoardersglobalnetwork/eatthebop/README.md

 Run smart contract test with `yarn hardhat:test`

+Scaffold-ETH-2 gives us a foundation interface to quickly interact with the game contract.

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`

+- Find the main game smart contract `EatTheBop.sol` in `packages/hardhat/contracts`
+- Edit your frontend in `packages/nextjs/pages`
+- Edit your deployment scripts in `packages/hardhat/deploy`

+ChainLink features we plan to use are Price Feeds, VRF, and CCIP

 Github pushing
 Git Hub Staging, Commiting, Pushing //Commands for updating repo on github(Build this out)